sjet47/blog/content/posts/Linux/syscall_irl/index.md

 };
 ```

-It list all syscalls and construct an array for indexing them.
-The full syscall list is defined in the file `arch/x86/include/generated/asm/syscalls_64.h`, but it's a compile-time generated header file, so we need to compile the kernel first to see its content, which we have done previously.
-In my kernel build, there are 454 syscalls in this header file, and the first four syscalls is in below.
+The `sys_call_table` lists all the syscalls and construct an array for indexing them.
+The full list is defined in the file `arch/x86/include/generated/asm/syscalls_64.h`, but it's a compile-time generated header file, so we need to compile the kernel first to see its content, which we have done previously.
+In my kernel build, there are 454 syscalls in this header file.
+The first four syscalls are listed below:

 ```c
 __SYSCALL(0, sys_read)